 Though this desert region receives enough rainfall for plants and some specific trees to survive; still its climate is very harsh and dry, and hence, it is called the Kalahari Desert.

-The semi-arid Kalahari Desert is home to the San Bushmen population.
-These indigenous tribe has been living here for thousands of years.
+The semi-arid Kalahari Desert is home to the San Bushmen, an indigenous tribe that has lived there for thousands of years.

 This San tribe had developed several technologies and techniques for surviving in the harsh Kalahari environment, such as the use of poisoned arrows for hunting and the ability to track animals over long distances.